 We recognize that many prospective students work full-time and have full lives.
 While other coursework in our educational curriculum provide flexible options for disseminating and evaluating course content, fieldwork requires direct interface with individuals in practice and observed evaluation of competency of practice skills by a qualifying MSW-level field instructor.
 Therefore, students have to be available at some time during the workweek, which is generally Monday through Friday between the hours of 8 a.m. and 6 p.m.
 The majority of social work practice occurs during the workweek, and agency sites require that students be available during this time to optimize on 1) engaging in collaborative and interdisciplinary practice offerings; 2) having access to clients and macro level projects; and 3) building linkages to collateral resources for service delivery.
 Additionally, evening and weekend hours tend to lack quality supervision and/or social work practice opportunities.
 As a result, students preparing for field must be available, at a minimum, four consecutive hours during the workday from Monday through Friday.
 It is incumbent that students prepare for field by adjusting their schedules to accommodate field when it begins.

-To fulfill field practicum requirements, students may request a Work/Study field placement within the traditional field schedule options (21-hour or 14-hour).
+To fulfill field practicum requirements, students may request a Work/Study field placement.
 Work/Study is also another employment-based field practicum for which students may apply when they are preparing to begin field.
-If students work in a social service agency for at least six months, they may submit a proposal for a Work/Study field placement.
+If students work in a social service agency, they may submit a proposal for a Work/Study field placement.
 To qualify for Work/Study, students must obtain the authorization from their employing supervisor and agency official to be allowed release time from work to conduct their field practicum in a separate area from their employment duties and under the supervision of a qualifying MSW-level practitioner who is different from the employing supervisor.
 Work/Study involves a process that is subject to approval/denial by the Field Education Department during the field application process.
 Incomplete Work/Study proposals will not be accepted.
 The due date for Work/Study proposals each academic year is June 1.
 Students considering Work/Study must submit a Work/Study proposal and a field application by the respective due dates.